migueltorrescosta/migueltorrescosta.github.io/pages/3_IT Skills.md

 Used it for the same reason as R. It is a surprisingly intuitive out of the box tool to use.

 #### SageMath
-It was needed for the Elliptic Curves Project I worked on during the Summer of 2016.
-I was impressed by the simplicity of the code needed to work with intrincate mathematical objects (namely elliptic curves over arbitrary rings, which I used extensively)
+It was needed for an Elliptic Curves Project at Oxford University during the Summer of 2016.
+I was impressed by the simplicity of the code needed to work with intrincate mathematical objects (namely elliptic curves over arbitrary rings, which I used extensively).

 #### SketchUp
 Spent a lot of time on it during highschool.

 #### C++
-I´ve used Python for the last 3 years, but before that I used to play with C++ a lot (convinced by the efficiency arguments).
-I eventually changed to Python since most of my current coding does not require the speed C++ gives
+I´ve used Python for the last 3 years, but before that I used to play with C++ a lot.
+I eventually changed to Python since most of my current coding does not require the speed C++ gives, and Python is a lot faster to code.

-#### C#
+#### C\#
-Used it for 2 G-Research competitions, one in Oxford and one in London (both of these were 1 day events)
+Used it for 2 G-Research competitions, one in Oxford and one in London (both of these were 1 day events).

 #### Scala
-Used it for
+Was the language used for <i>Imperative Programming</i> and <i>Design & Analysis of Algorithms</i> classes.

+#### HTML & CSS
+I used it for this website, which is work in progress.
+There is also some Ruby and Jekyll to this, but I´ve mostly edited work done by others.

 #### Microsoft Office

-#### HTML & CSS (I had to use it to make this website)
+I've used Microsoft Excel to build a small ruin theory model.